Simple Egg Salad

 Spring is around the corner and it’s the perfect time for cold sandwiches like egg or chicken salad.
-Egg salad is such a simple and quick sandwich to throw together, especially if you have a batch of hardboiled eggs ready to go.
+Egg salad is such a simple weeknight sandwich to whip up, especially if you have a batch of hardboiled eggs ready to go.
 Most egg salad recipes contain mayonnaise, but I love this one because it uses Greek yogurt in lieu of traditional mayonnaise.

 simple egg salad: